-Many menus were curated by Michelin star chefs and many restaurants hold international and national awards.
-Sani Resort’s gastronomy flagship Water Restaurant, had its menu curated by three-Michelin-star chef Mauro Colagreco, while the menu at Japanese restaurant Katsu was curated by Katsuhiko Hanamure, of Nobu fame.
+Many menus were curated by Michelin-starred chefs and many of the new restaurants hold international and national awards.
+Some provide spectacular views of the beautiful beaches Sani Resort’s gastronomy flagship Water Restaurant, had its menu curated by three-Michelin-starred chef Mauro Colagreco, while the menu at Japanese restaurant Katsu was curated by Katsuhiko Hanamure, of Nobu fame.

-There are restaurants in each of the five hotels as well as a great selection at Sani Marina.
+There are restaurants in each of the five hotels as well as a great selection at Sani Marina, set amongst pristine a private garden or olive groves.
 These feel more like independent restaurants, rather than being part of a hotel.
 There are Mediterranean, Italian, French, Asian and Greek restaurants, all beautifully furnished in their own unique style, and most with stunning sea views.

 The Sani Dine Around programme allows you to dine in 26 restaurants throughout the resort as part of the half-board or full-board arrangement.

 Each restaurant has a set-menu that is part of this dine-around arrangement, but if you wish to choose from the à la carte menu, a meal allowance of €20 – €40 per person, depending on which hotel you are staying in, will be deducted from your bill.
 We had a meal allowance of €25 per adult and €12.50 per child when staying at Porto Sani, versus €20 and €10 at Sani Beach Hotel.

 I couldn’t find fault with any meal at Sani Resort.
 We had delicious buffets, tasty food by the pool, and too many impressive dinners to mention!